QuantumScape (QS) versus Its Competitors Head to Head Analysis

-QuantumScape (NYSE: QS) is one of 42 publicly-traded companies in the “Miscellaneous electrical machinery, equipment, & supplies” industry, but how does it weigh in compared to its rivals?
-We will compare QuantumScape to similar businesses based on the strength of its risk, profitability, earnings, dividends, institutional ownership, valuation and analyst recommendations.
+QuantumScape (NYSE: QS) is one of 42 publicly-traded companies in the “Miscellaneous electrical machinery, equipment, & supplies” industry, but how does it weigh in compared to its peers?
+We will compare QuantumScape to similar businesses based on the strength of its dividends, earnings, risk, profitability, valuation, institutional ownership and analyst recommendations.

+15.1% of QuantumScape shares are owned by institutional investors.
+Comparatively, 52.5% of shares of all “Miscellaneous electrical machinery, equipment, & supplies” companies are owned by institutional investors.
+15.2% of shares of all “Miscellaneous electrical machinery, equipment, & supplies” companies are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.

-This table compares QuantumScape and its rivals’ net margins, return on equity and return on assets.
+This table compares QuantumScape and its peers’ net margins, return on equity and return on assets.

 |Net Margins